 In a separate incident, the state suspended the license of another private security firm because their vehicles and uniforms too closely resembled actual police equipment.
 They were also accused of making false claims about their arrest powers and relationships with law enforcement agencies.

 If you suspect that a police officer is an impersonator, you should make a report to the real police as soon as possible.
 When you’re in your car, the situation may be less safe.
-The ISP recommends that you follow these steps if you have concerns over the legitimacy of an officer or a traffic stop:
+Follow these steps if you have concerns over the legitimacy of an officer or a traffic stop:

 If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.